awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 If you are not using an Auto Scaling group, we recommend that you delete its service\-linked role\.
 Deleting the role prevents you from having an entity that is not used or actively monitored and maintained\.

 You can delete a service\-linked role only after first deleting the related dependent resources\.
 This protects you from inadvertently revoking Amazon EC2 Auto Scaling permissions to your resources\.
 If a service\-linked role is used with multiple Auto Scaling groups, you must delete all Auto Scaling groups that use the service\-linked role before you can delete it\.
-For more information, see [Deleting your Auto Scaling infrastructure](as-process-shutdown.md)\.
+For more information, see [Delete your Auto Scaling infrastructure](as-process-shutdown.md)\.

 You can use IAM to delete a service\-linked role\.
 For more information, see [Deleting a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

 If you delete the `AWSServiceRoleForAutoScaling` service\-linked role, Amazon EC2 Auto Scaling creates the role again when you create an Auto Scaling group and do not specify a different service\-linked role\.

-## Supported regions for Amazon EC2 Auto Scaling service\-linked roles<a name="slr-regions"></a>
+## Supported Regions for Amazon EC2 Auto Scaling service\-linked roles<a name="slr-regions"></a>

 Amazon EC2 Auto Scaling supports using service\-linked roles in all of the AWS Regions where the service is available\.